package.json and reference them throughout your project.

 package.json

-catalog or catalogs at the top level of the package.json file, that will work too.
+catalog and catalogs also work at the top level of package.json.

 2. Reference Catalog Versions in Workspace Packages